-There is probably something wrong with the world when someone proposes brushing a cat’s teeth or bathing a cat, right?
-But we are not at all crazy, and similar questions sometimes pop up.
+Is there anything more crazy than someone proposes brushing a cat’s teeth or bathing a cat?
+Okay, maybe it’s not that crazy.
+But honestly.
 Like, do you really, really need to bathe a cat?
-And if you do, is it necessary once a week, every day, or how often?
+And if you do, how often?
+Do we need to do it once a week, every day, or how often?
 Let’s find out!

 The short and quick answer is, yes, you do need to bathe a cat.
 It’s not like it is an absolute necessity, like giving food to your cat, but there are certain benefits from doing so.

 First things first.
-If your cat has gotten into something dirty, like a chimney or oil, then you must wash your cat immediately.
+If your cat has gotten into something dirty, like rubbing against that freshly painted wall or something greasy from the garage, then you must wash your cat immediately.
 Otherwise, bathing a cat is not an everyday task.
-Indeed, it’s not even an every-week task.
+Thankfully, it’s not even an every week task.

 For most cats, it’s even completely okay never to bathe them, though as mentioned, bathing a cat does provide several benefits:

 - Bathing a cat will make him cleaner.
 The fact that cats already wash themselves is true, but this fact is somewhat misunderstood.
 It’s actually not like they “wash”-wash themselves, at least not in the sense in which humans understand it.
 Licking its own fur helps a cat to get rid of dead hair, dirt, parasites and food leftovers, which helps a lot with survival in the wild.
 But this does not make the cat human-standard clean.
 When it comes to having the cat sleeping on your white pillow, then occasionally bathing your cat will give you an obvious advantage.